QueNerguy/WikiQuedia/content/I Notes/Differential Calulus/Generalized Ordinary Differential Equations.md

 [^meaning]: Multiplicity of 3 means that the root appears 3 times with the same value.
 [^meaning2]: In this case we have $\lambda_1 = \lambda_2 \ne \lambda_3$.
 [^erm]: The completely correct solution is <br>$$ a_n \lambda^n + a_{n-1} \lambda^{(n-1)} + \dots + a_1 \lambda^1 + a_0 = 0$$<br>I personally find this notation hard to read with the subscripts for $a$, so I prefer to just use letters instead, even though technically this way of writing is slightly less correct.

+[^deriv]: The derivation for this formula isn't relevant to this note, but you can read more on [wikipedia](https://en.wikipedia.org/wiki/Euler's_formula), or see page 166-167 of _Differential Equations and Boundary Value Problems_, the beginning of the chapter *Complex-Valued Functions and Euler's Formula*.